popgemy/remarkable-owl/content/pages/pricing.md

           *   Own your own investment contract .

-          *   All contracts will be as NFT
+          *   All contracts will be as NFT.

           *   Choose your symbol token name.